50% Off Your Next Trip. Hurry Up For your new Tour! Book Your Tour

 It stands as a towering barrier protecting Egypt from floods along with Lake Nasser the largest artificial lake in the world and nicknamed the “Egyptian Water Bank” for its water reserves.

-The coldest months in Aswan
+The Coldest Months in Aswan

 The weather in Aswan is hot as it is one of the most extreme cities in Egypt.
 The temperature peaks in July, when temperatures reach 34°C (93°F), making summers swelter under the blazing sun.